Maitri94/DWBI-Assingments-/README.md

-This is DWBI Assingment SSIS HW 01
+This is for  DWBI Assingment SSIS HW 01.

-It contains 4 files
+HW2 folder contains 4 files

 1) Extract data package:-
    It contains SSIS package to extract data from [Houmanresources].[Employee] table which is avilable in Adventuracework2014 database to csv file